-Our info elites operate under just the same type of constraint.
-Their muffled awareness forces them to commit evil and forego the good, ruled by ignorance and the accidents it induces.
+Our info elites operate under just such constraint.
+Their muted awareness forces them to commit evil and forego the good, ruled by ignorance and the accidents it induces.
 Psychopaths are perfectly suited for this task.
 We could just as easily identify and dismiss them for the ranks of fully informed responsibility.

 In defiance of the 1984 Syndrome, Learners will develop a clear-sighted, vigilant and responsive government consisting of a network of locally elected Administrations that are affluent, attentive, and pragmatic — empowering each individual at what they do best.
-The whole network would be overseen by a hyper-vigilant central government whose forceful interventions against all but private and exemplary incidents would be curbed by constitutional law and paltry tax receipts.
+This whole network would be overseen by a hyper-vigilant central government whose forceful interventions against all but private and exemplary incidents would be curbed by constitutional law and a lack of sufficient tax receipts.

-Once we remove the blindfolds and turn the lights back on, we’ll be amazed how often “inevitable” catastrophes, personal outrages, wasted opportunities and unforeseen consequences can be avoided.
-We’ll find we can take extraordinary risks in pursuit of Learning and get away with most of them most of the time.
-The neutralization of most of these difficulties will translate into a lot more wealth and a lot less ill will.
+Once we remove the blindfolds and turn the lights back on, we’ll be amazed how many “inevitable” catastrophes, personal outrages, wasted opportunities and unforeseen consequences can be avoided.
+We’ll find we can take extraordinary risks, in pursuit of Learning, and get away with most of them most of the time.
+The neutralization of most of these difficulties will translate into a lot more wealth and less ill will.

 Paul Lackman recalled behavioral studies that associated a talent for lying among groups of children and college students with their leadership skills.

-If they do their jobs correctly, both leaders expect the devotion of their charges.
-Call it esprit de corps (espree duh core, team spirit) where individuals sacrifice everything for their military unit, or call it sadomasochistic Stockholm Syndrome where hostages identify with their captors to the point of defending them.
+If they do their jobs correctly, both leaders can expect the devotion of their charges.
+Call it esprit de corps (espree duh core, team spirit) where individuals sacrifice everything for their military unit, or call it sadomasochistic Stockholm Syndrome where hostages identify with their captors so well they defend them.
 Take your pick.
 The same doglike devotion arises from soldiers and kidnap victims alike, as if we had been hardwired for it.

 “… Combat leadership, particularly at junior levels, involves a mixture of forceful character and a certain indifference to consequences.
 Lieutenants and captains are never expected to have long life spans once the shooting starts.
 No army can contemplate with equanimity the thought of stable, settled, emotionally middle-aged men leading platoons into enemy fire [author’s note: even though venerable garrison states often produce this kind of flabby leadership].
 The German army had to walk a consistently fine line between the Scylla of emasculating its junior leaders by converting them into bureaucratized good citizens and the Charybdis of allowing panache and enthusiasm to degenerate into publicity-generating hooliganism.”
 Dennis E. Showalter, Tannenberg: Clash of Empires, Archon Books, Hamden, Connecticut, 1991, p.
 109. By permission of Shoe String Press.